 There are several ways to vote absentee:

-- To be sent an absentee ballot by mail, the Auditor’s Office must receive your Absentee Ballot Request form by 5 p.m. on the Friday 11 days before the Election (10 days before a General Election)
+- To be sent an absentee ballot by mail, the Auditor’s Office must receive your Absentee Ballot Request form by 5 p.m. on the Monday 15 days before the Election.

 Instructions on how to vote your absentee ballot will be included with your ballot.